Does worrying improve understanding?

 Besides reducing negative outcomes, other possible reasons I can think of that might support these “shoulds” are increasing understanding and preventing repeats of negative events that have already occurred.
 However, it seems unlikely that these thought processes are rational and/or reasonable enough to actually improve outcomes.

-A major problem I see with the increased understanding argument is that these thought processes are too close to the trees to see the forest.
+A major problem with the aim to increase understanding is that these thought processes are too close to the trees to see the forest.
 They’re not just close to the trees, they’re hugging and perhaps even trying to hump them.
-It seems rather unlikely that from this perspective one might achieve a greater and broader understanding of the issue in question.
-Instead, you’ll just get even more distracted by the moss growing on the trunk of the tree that’s rubbing your face, and eventually by the splinters that are jabbing you in the ribs.
+It seems rather unlikely that from this perspective one might achieve a greater understanding of the issue in question.
+Instead, you’ll just get distracted by the moss growing on the trunk of the tree that’s rubbing your face and the splinters that are jabbing you in the ribs.

 So, that’s the insight side of things; how about reducing the risk of negative outcomes?

 The problem with repetitive thinking patterns like worry and rumination is that they’re very problem-focused.
-They keep you running around on the hamster wheel that is the problem, and there’s no mental wiggle room left over to notice the off-ramp that leads to solution-ville.
+They keep you running around on the hamster wheel that is the problem, unlikely to notice the off-ramp that leads to solution-ville.
 Sure, you need to think about a problem in order to come up with potential solutions, but that solution endpoint needs to be front of mind.
 Otherwise, you’re just expending endless energy on that problem hamster wheel.